 [T]he Movement must address itself to the question of restructuring the whole of American society.
 There are forty million poor people here.
 And one day we must ask the question, "Why are there forty million poor people in America?"
-And when you begin to ask that question, you are raising a question about the economic system, about a broader distribution of wealth.
+And when you begin to ask that question, you are raising questions about the economic system, about a broader distribution of wealth.
 When you ask that question, you begin to question the capitalistic economy.
 And I'm simply saying that more and more, we've got to begin to ask questions about the whole society.
 We are called upon to help the discouraged beggars in life's marketplace.
 But one day we must come to see that an edifice which produces beggars needs restructuring.
 It means that questions must be raised.
 You see, my friends, when you deal with this, you begin to ask the question, "Who owns the oil?"
 You begin to ask the question, "Who owns the iron ore?"
 You begin to ask the question, "Why is it that people have to pay water bills in a world that is two thirds water?"
 These are words that must be said.

 I've posted this the last couple of Martin Luther King Jr. Days.
 I used to assign it to my students.
 It still hasn't lost its relevance.